s2bd/bracu-course-search/README.md

-# BRACU Course Search
+# Bracourse.
 A better frontend for viewing info about course sections, instructors, schedules, etc. from BRAC University Connect (ex.
 USIS) SLMS.

-> [!CAUTION]
-> This current version is unstable and deemed unworthy of usage.
-So please do NOT use it!
+And also allows a quick way of previewing what your schedule/routine would look like based on your course selections.

 > [!NOTE]
 > This is not an official platform authorized nor endorsed by BRAC University.
 Just use it if you want.